-The disk space required for repositories vary according to the type of OS to be installed for the managed nodes and the number of Update DVDs to be imported.
-Normally a disk space of 10 GB or more will be used.
+The disk space required for repositories vary according to the type of OS to be installed for the managed nodes and the number of ServerView Suite Update DVDs to be imported.
+Normally a disk space of 20 GB or more will be used.
 Refer to the table below to estimate the required disk space.

-Usage Operation Required capacity Storage of firmware data Import the Update DVD Approximately 7 GB per Update DVD Import of other firmware data Depends on data to be imported.
-File storage for OS installation media Import the Windows installation media Approximately 3 to 8 GB per OS type Only the OS type to be installed with Profile Management must be imported.
+Usage Operation Required disk space Storage of firmware data Import ServerView Suite Update DVD Approximately 14 GB per ServerView Suite Update DVD Import of other firmware data Depends on data to be imported.
+Up to approximately 100 MB File storage for OS installation media Import the Windows installation media Approximately 3 to 8 GB per OS type Only the OS type to be installed with Profile Management must be imported.
 Import the VMware ESXi installation media Approximately 0.5 GB per OS type Only the OS type to be installed with Profile Management must be imported.
-Import the Linux installation media Approximately 4 GB per OS type Storage of ServerView Suite DVD Import the ServerView Suite DVD Approximately 8 GB per ServerView Suite DVD Creation and storage of files for work None Approximately 0.5 GB Collection and storage of core files Setting of ismadm system core-dir Approximately 1 GB
+Import the Linux installation media Approximately 4 GB per OS type Storage of ServerView Suite DVD Import the ServerView Suite DVD Approximately 8 GB per ServerView Suite DVD

+Usage Operation Required disk space Creation and storage of files for work None Approximately 0.5 GB Collection and storage of core files Setting of ismadm system core-dir Approximately 1 GB